mstubner/CBE3300B-Project/README.md

 ### Initial Approach: Peak Current (March 5)

 The first calibration curve used peak (maximum) current as the feature.
-This produced an apparently excellent fit on the initial dataset (R² = 0.9998) but failed validation — predictions on new strips were unreliable and non-monotonic.
+This produced an apparently excellent fit on the initial dataset (R² = 0.9998) but drastically failed validation.
+When using this derived equation to predict glucose concentrations, it would give results ranging from -10 to over 50.
 With only four concentrations and one measurement each, the model was interpolated rather than fit, and captured no inter-strip variability.

+More readings were conducted with the same method, resulting in the following results:

 ### Normalization Attempt